 The private equity industry has progressed by leaps and bounds from the “good old days” of twenty or even just ten years ago.
 More assets are being managed, more firms are experimenting with new strategies, and models for diligence and operations have become more and more sophisticated.
 As things have progressed, the technology that private equity firms use to manage their investments and operations have grown more sophisticated in lock-step.

-Few software solutions are more critical to the success of a private equity firm than its CRM (Customer Relationship Management) system.
+Few software solutions are more critical to the success of a private equity or venture capital firm than its CRM (Customer Relationship Management) system.
 While PE may not have “customers” in the same way that CRMs were originally designed for, private equity CRMs have become indispensable to funds of all sizes for tracking origination and deal flow, managing the due diligence process, and keeping tabs on companies in the portfolio.

 Like other software solutions, CRMs have grown substantially more advanced over the past decade.
 In this article, we will explore some of the ways that CRMs are providing PE firms with more control and intelligence to help make better investments.

 Back in 2011, a company called RelateIQ turned the CRM industry on its head: they offered integration into email inboxes as a native product feature.
 RelateIQ was later bought and rebranded to SalesforceIQ, only to be sunset a few years later.
 Still, its impact on the industry has been lasting: integration of email into CRM systems is now a standard solution for all modern platforms.
 In fact, the main Salesforce platform just added native email integration to its standard offering this year in 2020.